Paternity Disputes And Legitimization Attorney In Lithonia, Georgia

-If you're trying to establish paternity or if you are involved in a paternity dispute, consulting with a knowledgeable family law attorney is crucial for proper guidance.
-Attorney Banks-Ware can offer you the comprehensive legal counsel and advocacy you need.
-As your attorney, she will fight compassionately for your best interest and your family's well-being.
-E.N.
-Banks-Ware Law Firm LLC proudly serves clients throughout Lithonia, Decatur, Conyers, Covington, and McDonough, Georgia.
+If you’re trying to establish paternity or if you are involved in a paternity dispute, consulting with a knowledgeable family law attorney is crucial for proper guidance.
+Our attorney, E. Noreen Banks-Ware, can offer you the comprehensive legal counsel and advocacy you need.
+As your attorney, she will fight compassionately for your best interest and your family’s well-being.
+Our team at E.N.
+Banks-Ware Law Firm, LLC, proudly serves clients throughout Lithonia, Decatur, Conyers, Covington, and McDonough, Georgia.

 Paternity can be described as the legal process to establish a child’s father.
 Establishing paternity helps determine the child’s biological father and the rights and obligations of the father to the child.
 Here are some reasons why establishing paternity is important: